nelhage/blog.nelhage.com/content/post/advent-of-templates.markdown

 As of this writing, I’ve done two days, and I’m not sure I’ll make it any further.
 However, that’s one more day than I planned to do as of yesterday, which is in turn further than I thought I’d make it after my first attempt.
 So we’ll see how it goes.

 That said, Day 1 was interesting enough to post a short writeup.
-[Find the code here](https://github.com/nelhage/aoc2023), but I’ll also do an annotated walkthrough of day 1!
+You can [find the code on GitHub](https://github.com/nelhage/aoc2023), but I’ll also do an annotated walkthrough of day 1!

 ## Basic types